15 Ampere solar charge controller without microcontroller

 Miscellaneous,"RV1",5k,

-LM358 operational amplifier is used to turn on or off P channel MOSFET when battery is charged upto 13.6 volt.
-When battery is charged upto 13.6 volt.
-LM358 turn off MOSET by giving low signal to resistor R4.
-LM358 is used as comparator which compare battery voltage through voltage dividers connected to inverting and non-inverting pin of LM358 operational amplifier.
-Connect solar panel to connector J1 and battery terminals with connector J2.
-LED D1 shows the status of charging.
+The LM358 operational amplifier is utilized to turn the P-channel MOSFET on or off when the battery is charged up to 13.6 volts.
+When the battery reaches 13.6 volts, the LM358 turns off the MOSFET by providing a low signal to resistor R4.
+The LM358 is used as a comparator, comparing the battery voltage through voltage dividers connected to the inverting and non-inverting pins of the LM358 operational amplifier.
+Connect the solar panel to connector J1 and the battery terminals to connector J2.
+The LED D1 indicates the status of the charging process.

-Thanks for reading solar charge controller article.
-Kindly share this article with your friends also.
-If you want to get updates of my every post in your inbox.
-Subscribe to my blog.
-Happy learning 🙂
+Thank you for reading the article on the solar charge controller.
+Kindly consider sharing this article with your friends as well.
+If you would like to receive updates of all my posts in your inbox, please subscribe to my blog.
+Happy learning!

-31 thoughts on “15 Ampere solar charge controller without microcontroller”
+32 thoughts on “15 Ampere Solar Charge Controller without Microcontroller”

 1. In my project, i need 5A charge controller.
 Kindly tell me the specifications according to 5A.
 Thanks.